 Slowly add the melted butter to the mixture and continue whisking until fully incorporated and a glossy batter is obtained.
 Slowly add the water and whisk until combined.

 If your batter does not have a consistent texture yet, you can add more milk or water, the final batter should not be too thin or runny or too thick that it clings to your whisk.

-Add the grated Kalleh cheddar cheese, whisk until combined.
+Add the grated Cheddar cheese, whisk until combined.
 Use a wooden spoon to mix it easier.

 Use a ladle to pour the batter into the preheated waffle iron and cook for 5 minutes or until they’re golden and crispy (according to the manufacturer’s instructions).
 Serve immediately!

-Enjoy your hot melty cheddar waffles with your favorite toppings, including crispy bacon mixed with Kalleh cream cheese, maple syrup or honey, smoked salmon or lox, sour cream, chopped chives, or dill.
+Enjoy your hot melty Cheddar Waffles with your favorite toppings, including crispy turkey bacon mixed with Willie Cream Cheese, maple syrup or honey, smoked salmon or lox, sour cream, chopped chives, or dill.